 Safety, Health, Environmental and Quality Officer (SHEQ)

-Due to our expanding business we have an exciting opportunity for a Safety, Health, Environmental, Quality Officer SHEQ to join our team at our head office based South Birmingham
+Due to expanding business our client has an exciting opportunity for a Safety, Health, Environmental, Quality (SHEQ) Officer to join the team at their head office based South Birmingham

 Job role & Purpose: